Orioles Pitching Staff Fastest to Give Up 100 Home Runs in MLB History

 Orioles Pitching Staff Fastest to Give Up 100 Home Runs in MLB HistoryMay 22, 2019

-The Baltimore Orioles are putting together a forgettable 2019 so far, but they will forever be remembered in MLB history as the pitching staff fastest to allow 100 home runs in a single season.
+The Baltimore Orioles are putting together a forgettable 2019 so far, but they will forever be remembered in MLB history as the team with the fastest pitching staff to allow 100 home runs in a single season.

 ESPN Stats & Info @ESPNStatsInfo